 Re: A Different Kind of Biodiversity The solution to getting ‘young, ethnically & culturally different people’ involved in the environmental movement is to educate them very young.
 Ontario Nature needs to take a look at the Ontario curriculum & then provide elementary teachers with resources that fit this curriculum.
 As a retired educator who is […]

 This is an online guide to Ontario’s odonata species.
-Dragonflies and damselflies are two related groups (suborders) that make up the insect order Odonata.
-Although very similar in many ways, they are also very easy to distinguish.
+Dragonflies and damselflies are two related and fascinating groups (suborders) that make up the insect order Odonata.

 DEPARTMENTS 5 | This Issue The diversity of life: Celebrating nature through action.
 By Caroline Schultz 8 | Earth Watch Climate change threatens Arctic fox habitat; the Ring of Fire heats up; invasive Asian carp on the move; in search of turtles, frogs, snakes and salamanders; bird watching 2.0; the lowly worm.
 45 | In […]